XinYiC7/BroccoliTree/README.md

 We will use queue to store the dots that were eaten by their x and y position values (enqueue) and make the dots reappear again after few seconds (dequeue their position and make them appear on the 2D matrix maze).

 The mini game “stack the tower” will use stack structure in that the next falling rectangle is the same size as the rectangle on top of the stack.
+Every time a portion of the tower is missed, part of the rectangle is cut off.
+Once there is no more portions of the rectangle left to build, the game ends.

+The game then progresses with faster moving ghosts.

-We will also use 2D matrix to create the maze/board (including all the characters and dots).
+A 2D matrix is used to create the maze/board (including all the characters and dots).

+*for the future: As of now a csv file will be used to hold the highscores so that these scores can be saved.

 # Launch instruction